 AdWords Express or AWE was launched in 2011 and it is all set to offer an accessible intrusion to the PPC advertising for the small businesses.
 The target audience is definitely the big list of merchants who might not have the skill of investing in an AdWords campaign.
-Google is also offering a kind of seductive sell where you just have to enter few details and allow the technology to work on behalf of you.
+Google is also offering a kind of seductive sell where you just have to enter a few details and allow the technology to work on your behalf of you.
 Merchants always needed a Google My Business (GMB) page in order to start it off.
 Even those who didn’t have a website could fulfill their advertising goals with their local business, provided they had a GMB Account.

 Do you already have an account with Google Analytics?
-If yes, set it up, link it to AdWords Express as this will let you set campaign goals within AWE which contribute to your business goals in Google Analytics.
-Merchants are allowed to target their personal campaigns to attract calls, clicks or on-site actions and the only time you have to pay is when a customer clicks on your ad.
+If yes, set it up, and link it to AdWords Express as this will let you set campaign goals within AWE which contribute to your business goals in Google Analytics.
+Merchants are allowed to target their personal campaigns to attract calls, clicks, or on-site actions and the only time you have to pay is when a customer clicks on your ad.
 Google even offers you a step-by-step process of linking your Analytics with AWE.

 It is definitely in the best interests of Google to ensure that all its users feel comfortable while using AdWords Express.
 With a better experience, we will be more eager to continue spending.
-Hence we do have easy access to wide array of resources to help people through different issues.
+Hence we do have easy access to a wide array of resources to help people through different issues.
 The support level is considerably lower than whatever you could receive as a customer of AdWords but AWE still offers enough information for resolving such issues.
 You just have to ask about them.

 So, as we see, AdWords needs more time and effort but at the same time, they are capable of producing considerably better results as compared to AWE.
-Nevertheless, if yours is a small business with tight budget, AdWords Express can definitely be a good platform.
+Nevertheless, if yours is a small business with a tight budget, AdWords Express can definitely be a good platform.